 - Injury or illness when participating to professional sports and any sports or activity with a high level of stress and risk involved.

 - Treatments from chiropractor, podiatrist, acupuncturist, physiotherapist, homeopath and naturopath.

 All claims should be reported to Blue Cross in writing within 30 days of acquiring and all original documents have to be transmitted to the insurance company within 90 days.

 To obtain a claim form the covered person may contact Blue Cross Customer Service Department at: 1-800-387-2538 for Quebec or 1-800-557-3907 for Ontario and Atlantic region.

 Failure of the covered person to communicate with CanAssistance in the event of medical consultation or hospitalization following an accident or sudden illness could result in refusal of compensation requested.
 Toll free Canada, United States: 1-800-361-6068.

-Partial refund plus cancellation fee ($25) for early return to your country if no claim was submitted.
+Partial refund after cancellation fee ($25) for early return to your country if no claim was submitted.

 Extension of coverage is available by contacting Blue Cross before expiry date.
 If a claim has been submitted, approval is required to extend the contract.

-Trips to the United States are covered if the departure and return points are Canada.
+Trips to the United States (except Hawaii) are covered if the departure and return points are Canada.
 Trips to the United State have to be shorter than your stay in Canada.

 ABOUT BLUE CROSS CANADA: